cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 A credit is a unit of work that can be applied to any pentest.
 The number of credits required for a pentest depends on the scope of the [asset](#asset) that you want us to test.

 In the Cobalt app, select **Credits** to review your credit balance.
+Credits appear on the day that your subscription starts.
 If you need more credits, contact your [CSM](#customer-success-manager-csm).

 ## Customer Success Manager (CSM)